9 Weeks Pregnant: Understanding Weight Gain

 Where does all of that extra weight come from?
 Only about 6 to 8 pounds will be your baby, while your placenta and breasts add another 2 to 4 pounds.
 During pregnancy, your blood volume also swells, with 3 to 4 more pounds of blood pumping through your veins!
 Another 6 to 7 pounds is amniotic fluid, the muscles of your growing uterus, and other extra fluid (like swollen ankles).
 And then, of course, there’s added fat, which your body stores in preparation for the major caloric needs your body will have when to support your breastfeeding.

 Weight gain is also a key way your doctor or midwife will track your progress…and make sure you and your baby are healthy.
 Your pregnancy weight gain is directly correlated with your baby’s birth weight.
-Women who gain a lot usually have bigger babies and vice versa.
+People who gain a lot usually have bigger babies and vice versa.

 It can be hard not to stress about weight gain, but the bottom line is: As much as you can, try to skip processed foods, snacking, and sugar and put in your plate a healthy, balanced diet (plenty of protein, good fats, and veggies) and your body will do exactly what it needs to do!